It Came from the Desert: Reception

-In the July 1990 edition of Games International (Issue 16), John Scott commented "Right from the opening sequence you know that this is something special."
-He noted the replayability of the game, noting that "There is no way that you will be able to discover all the subplots in one game, and this adds to the lasting appeal of the game."
+In the July 1990 edition of Games International (Issue 16), John Scott commented: "Right from the opening sequence you know that this is something special."
+He noted the replayability of the game, noting: "There is no way that you will be able to discover all the subplots in one game, and this adds to the lasting appeal of the game."
 And he also lauded the technical aspects of the game, calling the graphics "first rate", and the sound "the best I've ever come across in any game."
-He concluded by rating both gameplay and graphics an excellent 9 out of 10.
-Scott also reviewed the sequel Antheads, and found that it was too similar to the original game, noting "More varied graphics and a complete new sountrack would have been nice."
+He concluded by rating both gameplay and graphics an excellent nine out of ten.
+Scott also reviewed the sequel Antheads, and found that it was too similar to the original game, noting: "More varied graphics and a complete new soundtrack would have been nice."
 However, Scott admitted that the low purchase price for what was essentially an add-on chapter made it a worthwhile purchase.

 Computer Gaming World called It Came from the Desert "one of the most enjoyable programs yet to emerge from Cinemaware ... a very playable and compelling game with many enjoyable hours to be experienced".
 Antheads won game of the year honors from Computer & Video Games magazine.

 In 1991, PC Format declared It Came from the Desert one of the 50 best computer games ever.
 The editors wrote that "a classic '50s B-movie plot combined with some lovely graphics make this a fun game".